unboxed/unboxed.co/source/blog/2020-07-21-challenges-and-opportunities-using-the-gov-uk-prototype-kit-for-back-office systems.html.markdown

 <i>On multiple pages, the same accordions and page templates are used.</i>

 If I altered the accordion template for the prototype, I would then have to **change up to 400 lines of code** that are dispersed in multiple sections of code.
-Often when copying and pasting accordions from these pages, this would result in having too few </div> or too many, causing my columns to collapse.
+Often when copying and pasting accordions from these pages, this would result in having too few  or too many closing div elements, causing my columns to collapse.
 And if I forgot to iterate upon one accordion on a page, the participant during user testing would be the first to find it!

 ![A webpage screenshot where the template is mapped against the pieces of code.
 This shows the amount of redundant code used](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/0723c899f16cc2b9c15e996050dc9c6b.png)